 The opportunity to do that came after Dr. Harrison’s tenure as CEO and President of Kirschner Medical, an international manufacturer of orthopedic products, ended.
 In 1994, the company was merged with Biomet, and this gave the Harrisons the freedom and resources to pursue their passion for healing disabled children.
 In 1996, CURE International was founded and, two years later, CURE’s first hospital opened.

-Under the Harrisons’ leadership, CURE grew rapidly, opening new hospitals frequently and establishing two specialty programs, CURE Clubfoot and CURE Hydrocephalus.
+Under the Harrisons’ leadership, CURE grew rapidly, opening new hospitals frequently and establishing two specialty programs, CURE Clubfoot and CURE Neuro.
 In 2012, the Harrisons passed the torch to a new leader, Dale Brantner, who had been serving CURE as a Senior Vice President.
-In 2016, leadership of the organization passed to long-time board member Roger Spoelman, who became interim President and CEO.
+In 2016, leadership of the organization passed to long-time board member Roger Spoelman, who became President and CEO.
 CURE’s focus as an organization is now on growing deeper to bear more fruit, increasing the reach and capacity of the existing CURE network while remaining agile to take advantage of new opportunities for growth.

 - CURE International is established, and construction begins in Kenya on CURE’s first hospital dedicated to helping and healing children with physical disabilities.